-Consult your local Spanish Embassy or Consulate about Spanish study visa requirements for your country at least 120 days prior to departure.
+Consult your local Spanish Embassy or Consulate about Spanish TOURIST visa requirements for your country at least 120 days prior to departure.

-We will send you a Certificate of Enrollment (Study Visa Invitation letter) by email.
+We will send you a Certificate of Enrollment (Invitation letter) by email.

-This will be required by your local Spanish Embassy or Consulate prior to issuing a study visa.
-The document is evidence that you are enrolled in a course and will state your name, the course details, your accommodation details, the dates of study and confirmation of the amount paid for the course and accommodation fees.
-It will be signed by our Barcelona director.
+This will be required by your local Spanish Embassy or Consulate prior to issuing a visa.
+The document is evidence that you are enrolled in a program and will state your name, the course details, the dates of study and confirmation of the amount paid for the course and accommodation fees.
+It will be signed by our Barcelona visa expert.